Fikri-Rouzan/submission-javascript/README.md

 # Submission JavaScript

-## About
+## ℹ️ About

-Submission for Belajar Dasar Pemrograman JavaScript from Dicoding.
+Submission for the Belajar Dasar Pemrograman JavaScript course by Dicoding.

-## Technologies Used
+## 🛠️ Technologies Used

-- Programming Language: JavaScript.
+- 🌐 Programming Language: JavaScript.
-- Software: Visual Studio Code.
+- 💻 Software: Visual Studio Code.